Animal roleplay: Kitten play

 In kitten play, a person dresses to resemble and assumes the mannerisms and character of a kitten or cat, a characteristic of which is that it keeps some independence and, as part of the fantasy, might retaliate against the partner trying to tame/train them.
 Some might be trained to do tricks such as bring toys back, to beg, or go on walks.
 A "kitten" or "cat" that is unowned or uncollared may be called a "stray".

 Pup play

-Pup play is a game where participants take on the persona of a dog or puppy.
+Pup play is where participants take on the persona of a dog or puppy.
 It can involve wearing dog-like accessories, such as hoods, mitts, and tails, and acting like a canine.
 This play can be done alone, with other pups, or with a handler, trainer, or master.
 Pup play is especially popular in the LGBTQ community.

 HuCow

 HuCow participants broadly consider themselves as cows or farmers.
 The cow is usually submissive and objectified by the farmer.
 Scenes are often centered around the farmer milking the human cow's breasts.
 Human cows are often portrayed with large-sized breasts or pecs, as being able to lactate.